-Coot is one of the many malicious programs that belong to the Djvu ransomware family.
-Ransomware is a type of software that blocks access to data by encrypting it, victims who have their files encrypted by ransomware cannot use their files unless they decrypt them with a decryption tool or/and key.
-To get tools that can decrypt encrypted files victims are forced to pay cyber criminals a ransom.
-Instructions on how to decrypt files encrypted by Coot can be found in a text file named "_readme.txt".
-Coot places it in folders that contain locked files.
-Also, this ransomware renames every encrypted file by adding the ".coot" extension to its filename.
-For example, it renames "1.jpg" to "1.jpg.coot", and so on.
+Coot is one of many malicious programs that belong to the Djvu ransomware family.
+Ransomware is a form of software that blocks access to data by encryption.
+Victims who have files encrypted by ransomware cannot regain access unless they decode them with a decryption tool and/or key.
+To obtain these tools/keys, victims are encouraged to pay a ransom to cyber criminals.
+Instructions about how to decrypt files encrypted by Coot can be found in a text file named "_readme.txt".
+Coot places this file in folders that contain locked files.
+Furthermore, this ransomware renames each encrypted file by adding the ".coot" extension to the filename.
+For example, "1.jpg" becomes "1.jpg.coot".

-As stated in the ransom note, Coot encrypts files with a strongest encryption algorithm and the only way to decrypt them is to purchase a decryption tool and unique key.
-It can be done by contacting Coot's developers via email@example.com or firstname.lastname@example.org email address and providing a personal ID.
-It is mentioned that price of a decryption depends on how fast victims will contact cyber criminals who designed this ransomware.
-To be more precise, the normal price of a decryption tool and key is $980, however, if contacted in 72 hours after encryption, they will sell those tools for $490 (with a 50% discount).
-Victims can send Coot's developers one encrypted file that they will decrypt for free.
-They offer free decryption as a proof that they can provide tools that can decrypt rest of the files.
-However, ransomware developers should not be trusted: quite often they do not keep their promises and do not send decryption tools even if their victims meet all demands/pay a ransom.
-Unfortunately, there are no other tools that could decrypt files encrypted by Coot, its developers are the only ones who have them.
+The ransom message states that Coot encrypts files with the strongest encryption algorithm and the only way to decrypt them is to purchase a decryption tool and unique key.
+This can be done by contacting Coot's developers via the firstname.lastname@example.org or email@example.com email address and providing a personal ID.
+It is mentioned that the cost of decryption depends on how quickly victims contact the cyber criminals who designed this ransomware.
+The normal cost of the decryption tool and key is $980, however, if contacted within 72 hours of encryption, this cost is reduced to $490 (a 50% discount).
+Victims are permitted to send Coot's developers one encrypted file, which they will decrypt free of charge.
+They offer free decryption as 'proof' that they can provide tools that can decrypt the remaining files.
+Despite this, ransomware developers should never be trusted: they often do not keep their promises and send no decryption tools/keys, even when victims meet all demands/pay ransoms.
+Unfortunately, there are no other tools that capable of restoring files encrypted by Coot (only the developers have the keys/tools).
 Typically, the only way to recover files without having to pay a ransom is to restore them from a backup.
-Besides, even if ransomware is removed from the system, all files remain encrypted.
-Removing ransomware only prevents it from any further encryptions.
+Even if ransomware is removed from the system, all files remain encrypted (removing ransomware simply prevents any further encryption).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Coot is just one of the many ransomware-type programs, more examples are One, .FC and Elder.
-Most of them are designed to prevent victims from accessing their files so they would be forced to pay cyber criminals a certain amount of money (typically, cryptocurrency) for a decryption software or/and key.
-The two most common variables are price of a decryption and encryption algorithm (symmetric or asymmetric) that is used to encrypt data.
-In most cases it is impossible to decrypt files without using tools that can be provided only by developers of a particular ransomware, unless ransomware it is not finished, contains bugs, flaws, etc. To avoid damage (data loss) caused by ransomware in the future we recommend to have data backed up and store it on unplugged storage device or remote server.
+Coot is just one of many ransomware-type programs.
+Further examples include One, .FC, and Elder.
+Most prevent victims from accessing their files so that they are tempted to pay cyber criminals ransoms (typically, via a cryptocurrency) for decryption software and/or keys.
+Common variables are cost of decryption and encryption algorithm (symmetric or asymmetric) used to encrypt data.
+In most cases, it is impossible to decrypt files without using tools held only by developers of specific ransomware, unless the ransomware it is not finished, contains bugs, flaws, etc. To avoid damage (data loss) caused by ransomware in future, have your data backed up and store it on unplugged storage devices or remote servers.

 How did ransomware infect my computer?